rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-upgrade.md

 - Maximum 100GBs of email storage

 Customers who need to ability to sync calendars, contacts, notes, and tasks from a mail client such as Outlook are good candidates for the migration from Rackspace Email to Microsoft Exchange.
-If you are considering the migration because you Rackspace Email mailbox is at maximum capacity you may want to reconsider.
-As far as email storage goes, 25GBs is quite substantial and anything beyond that may run into performance issues.
+If you are considering the migration because your Rackspace Email mailbox is at maximum capacity you may want to reconsider.
-When you store that much data in a mailbox, it can cause things to run slowly.
 Try the recommendations in [Rackspace Email storage maintenance and best practices].

 ### Planning your migration

+1. Consider the number of users that will be making the move.
+All of them will have to go through migration preparation before the move.

-1. Set up Autodiscover for your domain.
+2. Set up Autodiscover for your domain.
 See [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email/) for the necessary autodiscover record.

     - Autodiscover allows users to set up email in Outlook using only their email address and password.
     - Autodiscover is REQUIRED for Outlook 2016 set ups.
     - Setting up autodiscover sets you and your users up for success post-migration.

-2. Consider the number of users that will be making the move.
-All of them will have to go through migration preparation before the move.

 3. Instruct all of your users to verify that they can find all of their email in apps.rackspace.com.
     - The mail stored in apps.rackspace.com is all that will be migrated.
 If a user notices mail is missing in apps.rackspace.com, they might be storing mail locally.